-During the second year, you will study more advanced courses targeting application of batteries, societal aspects of energy storage and future battery technologies.
+During the second year, you will study more advanced courses targeting the application of batteries, societal aspects of energy storage and future battery technologies.

 The final semester is devoted to the 30-credit Master's thesis required to obtain the degree.
 It can be performed at a company or together with a research group at the university.

 All of the courses are given by active researchers in the field, which guarantees your knowledge and understanding of the latest research.
-Several courses have guest lecturers from industry and policy makers, while some courses include projects and industry or industrial visits.
+Several courses have guest lecturers from industry and policymakers, while some courses include projects and industry or industrial visits.

-In addition to topics related to batteries, there will be an outlook into other energy storage systems, and advantages of different technical solutions will be explained.
-Your knowledge will also be put into context of battery integration, not least in electric vehicles.
+In addition to topics related to batteries, there will be an outlook on other energy storage systems, and the advantages of different technical solutions will be explained.
+Your knowledge will also be put into the context of battery integration, not least in electric vehicles.
 While your studies are directed either to the material level or the cell and system level, you will have the opportunity to create your own unique profile.
 Either way, the courses give you a robust background when aiming for either a career in research or industry.

 The courses are organised and supported by a variety of teaching methods, but with a strong emphasis on student-active learning and hands-on experiences.
-Interactions with other study programmes, e.g. Electropropulsion, are a natural part of the education.
+Interactions with other study programmes, e.g. Electropropulsion, are a natural part of education.
 Several courses are studied in parallel.
 The programme takes place in Uppsala, including visits to other sites.
 The language of instruction is English.

 The European labour market in the battery sector is growing exponentially, promising hundreds of thousands of new jobs until the year 2030.
 Sweden is a vital part of this development, and at least 1 000 students should be educated per year in this sector to fulfil the future demands.
 At the same time, Asia is dominating the global market and America is rapidly moving forward with a high demand for qualified professionals in the field.